TheRealAnonymous008/quartz/content/personal/ideas/Trade Offs.md

 * Simplicity is pleasing to the eyes, but too much makes the subject feel boring or bland.
 * Dynamicity is pleasing to the eyes, but too much makes the subject feel confusing or jarring.
 * [Boredom is good for ideation](https://www.youtube.com/watch?v=aEU948cm2k8).
 In fact, [[Information Hazards#Distraction and Temptation Hazards|overstimulation can be considered a hazard]]

+### Social Surplus vs Personal Utility Tradeoff
+* An approach to achieving [[Game Theory - Strategy|social surplus]] (i.e., an outcome that benefits society as a whole) may require sacrificing the personal utility of its individuals.
+In the end, Pareto optimality may leave some people unhappy.
+* Conversely, following simple [[Game Theory|rational behavior]] may result in happy individuals but a society that is no-better off.